Cornellà de Llobregat – RCDE Stadium

 The roof appears to hover above the stands, but bring an umbrella if you are seated in the upper corners

-The interior consists of two tiers holding a total of 40,000 blue and white seats, but as with Arsenal’s Emirates Stadium, it is the detail and finishing touches that make the difference.
+The interior consists of two tiers holding a total of 40,000 blue and white seats, but as with Athletic Club’s new San Mamés, it is the details and finishing touches that make the difference.
 Sandwiched between the tiers is the corporate area, consisting of 36 executive boxes and a 270-seat President’s Club.
 The Hoi Polloi are also well catered for, with concourse areas that include 27 bars, a club museum and shopping outlets.
 The building also houses office rental space and has a 540-square-metre warehouse under the pitch.
-The principal stakeholder in the stadium was the LAR Company, which funded €40m of the total €60m cost, as well as operating the mall opposite the stadium.
+In 2024, the club increased the number of VIP boxes from 44 to 60, raising hospitality seating from 566 to 839.
+The principal stakeholder in the stadium was the LAR Company, which funded €40m of the total €60m cost, which also operates the mall opposite the stadium.

 Espanyol040818a